Are you tired of holidays sneaking up on you, such as Christmas, and wishing you would’ve started saving money for gifts much earlier in the year?

 If you don’t want to include your sinking funds under the savings section, you can choose to write everything down under each expense category.
 It’s up to you on how you want to track your sinking funds.
-This printable worksheet is included in my Budget Binder or you can grab the individual sheet here.
+This printable worksheet is included in my Budget Binder.

 One way that I find helpful when working towards my savings goals is to have a visual tracker of my progress.
 For example, I like using this printable savings tracker below to keep track of my Christmas sinking fund.

 I break down my savings goal into 12 steps (1 step per month) and write the amount on each level of the Christmas tree, with my final goal amount on the top.